wp-plugins/hw-image-widget/readme.txt

 4. Selecting an image.

 == Changelog ==

+= 4.0 =
+* Added support for WordPress 4.0.
+* Replaced custom image selection view with WordPress default "image insert" view to add compatability with WordPress 4.0 while still retaining pre-WordPress 4.0 compatability.
+This introduces a "Gallery" insertion option in the view, but its ignored by the HW Image Widget if used.
+* Made sure JavaScript tags are stripped from the text preview area so they do not execute.
+* Widget now depends on SimpleXML PHP-extention (usually available on shared hosting) to strip JavaScript from previews.
+* Fixed issues with the HTML view of the TinyMCE editor.
+* Made sure TinyMCE editor opens up with a decent height.
+* Made sure TinyMCE editor opens up in visual mode.
+* Removed all cookie handling (cookies are no longer edited to set proper TinyMCE height for some buggy WP-versions).
+* Fixed issue that could cause height/width attributes for fixed sized images in admin change when multiple image widgets are used and a new image is selected.

 = 3.0 =
 * Adding support for using HW Image Widget in the Carrington Build plugin (widgetized pages).